johnlohjy/imda_dataset/resources/PraatIO Library.md

 <u>Getting a Tier</u>

 - TextGrid tiers are stored in tierDict
-- TextGrid tier names are stored in tierNames -> tg.tierNames
+- TextGrid tier names and order are stored in tierNames -> tg.tierNames

 ```
 firstTier = tg.getTier(tg.tierNames[0])